Parking Procedures at Rhode Island College

 No overnight parking is allowed except in parking lots L (for resident students only) and M (for police personnel only).
 If overnight parking is needed, students and faculty must first check with

-- Any non-resident student staying overnight in a residence hall must obtain a visitor's tag at Campus Police located in Browne Hall.
+- Any non-resident student staying overnight in a residence hall must obtain a visitor's tag at Campus Police located in The Welcome Center.

 - Faculty and staff members who have bought new vehicles must bring their old permit back to Campus Police.
 A new one will be issued to you.

-- Currently enrolled RIC students are able to request parking permits.
-However, if you are not currently enrolled, you cannot apply for a permit.
+- Currently enrolled RIC students are able to receive parking permits.
+However, if you are not currently enrolled, you cannot receive a parking permit.